 1) Non-excited synchronous motor

-In this type, the rotor is made of high-retention steel, such as cobalt steel.
-At synchronous speed, it rotates with the rotating magnetic field of the stator, so it has an almost constant magnetic field passing through it.
-As the stator interacts with the rotor’s field, it becomes an electromagnet and has a north and south pole that interacts with the stator’s field poles, so the rotor moves.
+In this type, the rotor is of high-retention steel, like cobalt steel.
+The rotor at synchronous speed rotates with the rotating magnetic field of the stator.
+Hence, it has an almost constant magnetic field passing through it.
+Since the stator interacts with the rotor’s field, it becomes an electromagnet and has a north and south pole interacting with the stator’s field poles, so the rotor moves.

-This type of synchronous motor is divided into three categories and available in three designs, each with unique features:
+This type of synchronous motor has three categories and is available in three designs with unique features:

 Reluctance synchronous motor